jamiewessels/Philly_Food_Access/README.md

 *So what might be going on?*

-It's likely that our samples are not independent and identically distributed because each subsection of Philadlephia has its own demands for high and low produce supply stores.
+It's likely that our Block Groups are not independent and identically distributed with respect to LPSS; it's more likely that each subsection of Philadlephia has specific demands for the food retail scene.
+It is interesting that the three areas with the highest number of low produce supply stores are those which likely draw the most non-residents (students and commuters).

 #TODO ADD TITLE TO HEAT MAP AND LEGEND